datacarpentry/semester-biology/exercises/Excel-QAQC-1.md

 2. Site should be one of the following `A1`, `A2`, `B1`, `B2`.
 3. Species should be one of the following `Dipodomys spectabilis`, `Dipodomys ordii`, `Dipodomys merriami`.
-4. Mass should be a decimal greater than zero but less than 500 since mass is measured in grams in this study and nothing bigger than half a kilogram will possibly fit into your
+4. Mass should be a decimal greater than or equal to zero but less than or equal to 500 since mass is measured in grams in this study and nothing bigger than half a kilogram will possibly fit into your [Sherman traps](https://en.wikipedia.org/wiki/Sherman_trap).
-   [Sherman traps](https://en.wikipedia.org/wiki/Sherman_trap).
 Change the error message on this validation criteria to explain why data is invalid and what the valid values are.